Vera Borea: A novel approach to elegance: relaxed simplicity, chic in details, gender fluidity

 Vera Borea brought a sporty aesthetic and integrated the codes of athletic wear.
 The house started off designing daywear and soon became known for garments that were elegant yet dynamic, stylish yet practical.
 Her creations often had unusual details that served a practical purpose.
 Even her evening wear, which she introduced a few seasons later, avoided superfluous details and instead focused on a superb cut, a comfortable fit and excellent workmanship.

 In general, the designer favored simple but noble materials like wool, linen, hemp and cotton, often with a textured or nubby surface.
-Even when she used silk, it was usually in heavy woven patterns, which Borea had made in Italy.
+Even when she used silk, it was usually in heavy woven patterns, which Vera Borea had made in Italy.

 She borrowed liberally from menswear and regularly used wool flannel, tweeds and pinstripes for her women's suits and separates.
 Even ski ensembles were made of wool flannel and were often shown with an ascot or a tie.
-Another example of mixing men's and women's codes could be seen in an extraordinary black velvet ski suit that Borea designed in 1933, which looked like a tuxedo and closed with metallic clips that echoed those of a ski boot.
+Another example of mixing men's and women's codes could be seen in an extraordinary black velvet ski suit that Vera Borea designed in 1933, which looked like a tuxedo and closed with metallic clips that echoed those of a ski boot.
 The designer re-visited the theme often, like with evening wear she designed in 1945 that sported a tuxedo top and a full skirt like a ballerina's tutu, decades before "le Smoking" burst onto the fashion scene.